mohitpai/journey-optimizer.en/help/using/start/ajo-integrations.md

 ## External systems{#integration-external-systems}

 Journey Optimizer allows you to configure connections to external systems via custom data sources and custom actions.
-This allows you, for example, to enrich your journeys with data coming from an external reservation system, or send messages using a third-party system such as Epsilon or Facebook.
+This allows you, for example, to enrich your journeys with data coming from an external reservation system.

 Learn how to use external data sources to define a connection to a third-party system in [this section](../datasource/external-data-sources.md).